afarago/ATC_MiThermometer/Gasmeter/README_gasmeter.md

 https://github.com/afarago/ATC_MiThermometer/tree/gasmeter_via_reed_switch

 ## Background
 I have soldered the reed counter pin out based on your description and am using a reed switch at a gas meter to monitor gas consumption.
-On the other end there is a home assistant that receives the data. (temp, humi and reed state)
+On the other end there is a home assistant installation that receives the data. (temp, humi and reed state)

 After a few weeks of trial and error it seemed obvious that the current setup of BLE advertisements is not reliable enough to push the 1 second long closed signal reliably to the HA core.
 Reason for LYWSD03MMC is that it was available and there is no AC or DC power close to the meter to enable an ESP device.